considonet/g-build/README.md

 - JS/TS code linting using `tslint`
 - SCSS code linting using `stylelint`
 - SCSS compilation with a custom smart module importer (more powerful than the default `node-sass` and `webpack` SCSS compilers - incl. support for `sass-eyeglass` module syntax).
+- CSS autoprefixing and next-generation features polyfills using `postcss-preset-env` (which itself includes `autoprefixer`)
 - Smart CSS minification using `cssnano`
 - Pre-configured `browser-sync`-based live-reload HTTP server and proxy supporting both PHP and Microsoft .NET projects and allowing to do CORS calls (`Access-Control-Allow-Origin`)
 - Integrated PHP server support (if `php-cli` available)